How to get your free GCSE or A level results congratulations message published

-GCSE and A level results: Get your free congratulations message published in the Yorkshire Evening Post
+Get your free GCSE and A level results congratulations message published in the Yorkshire Evening Post

 Here at the Yorkshire Evening Post, we are giving proud parents, grandparents and other friends or family the chance to send pupils of all ages a public message of congratulations this summer.